freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 ### Top Surface

 Let's map the top surface first.
-Select a face of *wood*'s main surface, hit `Shift+G` and choose *Coplanar*.
-Make sure that besides the wood surface, also the inserts and the plywood faces have been selected.
+Select a face of *wood*'s top surface, hit `Shift+G` and choose *Coplanar*.
+Make sure that besides the wood surface, also the inserts and the *plywood* mesh (but not the bottom surface or the edge faces) have been selected.
 Then click the *UV* menu and select *Project from View (Bounds)*.

 ![Mapped Main Surface](blender-uv-surface.png)